Noel's HQ: Reception

 Writing for The Guardian, Charlie Brooker considered Noel's HQ to be "a cross between That's Life, Surprise Surprise, and some unmade episode of I'm Alan Partridge in which Alan snaps and runs into traffic with his shirt off, smashing windscreens with a cricket bat", and contained segments akin to a political rally where Edmonds "shouts about petty-minded local councils".
-Commenting upon the Townsend episode, Brooker drew comparisons to the film Network, and joked that he would eventually be "carrying out live public executions—death by gunging for bureaucrats—while the audience fires pistols and Cheggers sticks heads on poles", or run for the "house party".
+Commenting upon the Townsend episode, Brooker drew comparisons to the film Network, and joked that he would eventually be performing live public executions of bureaucrats by gunging "while the audience fires pistols and Cheggers sticks heads on poles", or running for the "House Party".

 Fellow Guardian writer Lucy Mangan jokingly described the programme as practicing a religion that "harnesses the intercessionary powers of celebrities to encourage community spirit and the charitable impulse", where "thou must declare every third-hand snippet of news about bureaucratic snafu as incontrovertible evidence of Bonkers Britain", and "corrupt and pervert every pure and humane impulse thou—or thou's research team—comes across by the addition of puking sentimentality and the meaningless benedictions of Nell McAndrew."